puppetlabs/puppet-docs/source/pe/2.0/compliance_basics.markdown

 Individual node pages show one node's off-baseline inspection results for a single day.
 You can accept or reject changes from this page.

-Links to the node pages of groupless nodes are displayed on the main compliance overview page.
+Links to the node pages of ungrouped nodes are displayed on the main compliance overview page.
 To see the details of a node which is in at least one group, navigate to its group page and use the "Individual Differences" tab.

 ### Compliance Group Page